 You can help solve this serious problem by avoiding single-use plastics altogether.
-When shopping, just bring your own reusable bag!
+When shopping, just bring your own reusable bag, which is now the law statewide in California!
 Check out ChicoBag for a stylish and environmentally-friendly way to bring a bag from home.
 Don’t miss the Learn The Facts Page, which describes the problems resulting from plastic pollution in the environment.
-Try your best to purchase reusable and recycled materials, and just say NO to plastic bags and straws!
+Remember to bring a reusable water bottle with you each day, like the ones from Klean Kanteen.
+Try your best to purchase reusable and recycled materials, and just say NO to plastic bags, bottles, and straws!

 Choose Safe Seafood

 All plants and trees absorb carbon dioxide from the air, which helps reduce the impacts of climate change.
 Native plants and trees are good for local ecosystems and can help trap and store carbon, reduce erosion, and prevent watershed pollution by absorbing chemicals and nutrients.
 That includes marine plants like kelp and seagrasses, which are responsible for 11% of the organic carbon buried in the ocean.
-In California, many native plants have adapted to survive in dry conditions, helping us to conserve our most precious natural resource: water.
+California’s native plants have adapted to survive in dry conditions, helping us to conserve earth’s most precious natural resource: water.

-Learn About Climate Change
+Fight Climate Change

 Reduce, Reuse, then Recycle

 Consider how much trash is produced in your own home each day – now remember that the planet has over 7 billion people living on it!
 Check out The Story of Stuff to watch an informative video and learn why all this trash is a big problem.